 Is it worth buying a hot tub?

-Is a hot tub and jacuzzi the same thing?
+Is a hot tub the same as a Jacuzzi?

-Jacuzzi® is a brand that invented the hot tub over 60 years ago and they are still innovating today.
-Here at Outdoor Living, we are proud resellers of Jacuzzi® hot tubs and you can discover the Jacuzzi® collections here.
+Jacuzzi® is the brand that invented the hot tub over 60 years ago and is still leading the industry.
+At Outdoor Living, we are proud sellers of Jacuzzi®.

-A hot tub, otherwise known as a spa, is a large tub of water that is used for hydrotherapy or just a place to relax and unwind.
+A hot tub, also called a spa, is a large tub of water used for hydrotherapy or relaxing and unwinding.

 Which hot tub is right for me?